doonv/DoonvHelper/README.md

-# DoonvHelper™️
+# DoonvHelper

-**DoonvHelper™️** is an [Everest](https://github.com/EverestAPI/Everest) mod for [Celeste](https://store.steampowered.com/app/504230/Celeste/).
+**DoonvHelper** is an [Everest](https://github.com/EverestAPI/Everest) mod for [Celeste](https://store.steampowered.com/app/504230/Celeste/).
 It adds a bunch of funky entities for other modders/mappers to use in their maps.

 ## Features